-Here's an example of how to achieve that in Drupal 8 using Views.
-Note that there are many ways of flagging featured content.
-In this case, we want to display the items on the front page.
-We have a Homepage content type with an entity reference field called "Featured News Article".
-The field is a reference to the News content type, and is limited to one item.
-This is an easier way for content editors to choose the featured content than having to go to the individual News node and set a flag on it, and enforces that only one is selected at a time without having to add special modules.
+Here's an example of how to achieve it with Views in Drupal 8.
+There are many ways of flagging featured content.
+In this case, we want to display the items on the front page, and we have a Homepage content type with an entity reference field called "Featured News Article".
+The field references the News content type, and is limited to one item.

-Our goal is a block which is a list of 4 news articles, one which is the article selected in the Homepage featured news article field, and three which are simply the latest ordered by most recent, excluding the featured one.
+Our goal is a block with a list of 4 news articles, one of which is the article referenced from the featured news field, and three which are simply most recent, excluding the featured one.
 I won't go through all the nuances of the View setup; assuming you know the basics of Views, we'll just focus on the featured part.

 First, add the entity reference field to the content type where you want to display your list of items.
 Make sure you've created some content of the type you are displaying, and that you've added at least one in the entity reference field, so you have data to test with.

-Next, we are going to add a couple of relationships to the view.
-Relationships are a way of passing information to the view that normally it wouldn't know about, in this case, what is in that "Featured News Article" field.
-As the field is on the Homepage content type, and this is a view of News, we need to add a relationship to that field so Views can do something with it.
-These relationships should be added to both the attachment and the display it's attached to.
+Next, we are going to add a relationship to the view.
+Relationships are a way of passing information to the view that normally it wouldn't know about, in this case, what is in the "Featured News Article" field on the homepage.

-If everything has been set up correctly, in the view preview you should see your featured article under "Attachment before" and the rest of however many articles you've chosen to display under "Content", excluding the featured one.
+If everything has been set up correctly, in the preview you should see your featured article under "Attachment before" and the rest of the articles you've chosen to display under "Content", excluding the featured one.
 Save your view and you're good to go!